jmsanders55/ps239t-final-project/README.md

 #### Description/

-1. Narrative.Rmd: Provides a 3-5 page narrative of the project, main challenges, solutions, and results.
+1. Narrative.Rmd: Provides a brief narrative of the project, main challenges & solutions and future directions.
-2. Narrative.pdf: A knitted pdf of 00_Narrative.Rmd.
+2. Narrative.pdf: A knitted pdf of Narrative.Rmd.
-3. Slides.XXX: Your lightning talk slides, in whatever format you prefer.
+3. Slides_Final Project Presentation.pdf: Presentation slides from 05/06/2020

 #### Code/
 1. 01_Final Project_Webscraping.py: Collects data from ESPN Top 100 Recruiting Data using Beautiful Soup and adds them to individual CSV files for each class.